pyvec/naucse.python.cz/lessons/beginners-en/while/index.md

 > [note]
 > This shortcut will raise an error
-> and program will end - like after each error.
+> and the program will end - like after every error.

-Finally, we have the `break` command, that will signal the process to ‘jump out’ of the loop and commands after the loop will be performed immediately.
+Finally, we have the `break` command, that will signal the process to ‘jump out’ of the loop, and commands after the loop will be performed immediately.